OpusCapita/react-component-template/README.md

   - Update Description, API and Code example
 8. Build the component and demo `npm run build`
 9. Push initial commit to master branch
-10. Enable demo from GitHub repository settings (if needed)
+10. Enable demo from GitHub repository settings (if needed, deploy-storybook should do this automatically)

 ### Description
 Describe the component here